Why It Works

 Continue stirring and scraping the onions every minute or two, keeping an eye for signs of browning on the bottom of the pot.
 When the browning starts speeding up, it's best to lower the heat to keep the transformation slow and even.
 You can, if you want, continue to work over higher heat, but you'll need to be more attentive, stirring and scraping even more frequently, and being ready with water to deglaze at a moment's notice (see the next step for more on that).

-Do this over and over as the onions gradually more brown.
+Do this over and over as the onions gradually become more brown.